 On May 18, 1967, Marcinko led his team in an assault on Ilo Ilo Hon (Ilo Ilo Island), where they killed a large number of Vietcong and destroyed six of their sampans.

 * A flat bottom Asian skiff usually propelled by two oars.

 The U.S. Navy called this action “The most successful SEAL operation in the Mekong Delta,” and for long, it was a synonym for the successful operation of that type.
-For leading it, Richard Marcinko was awarded the first of his four Bronze Stars and a Vietnamese Cross of Gallantry with Silver Star.
+Richard Marcinko was awarded the first of his four Bronze Stars and a Vietnamese Cross of Gallantry with a Silver Star for leading it.

 Vietnam – part two

 Richard Marcinko returned to Vietnam with SEAL Team 2 after a few months of stateside as Officer-in-Charge of Eighth Platoon.